Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Discussion

-We note that although the continuum fitting method can reliably estimate the spin of stellar-mass BHs, its application to AGN can be more challenging.
-In AGN, the inner accretion disks are relatively cool ($T \sim 10^5$ K) with the bulk of the thermal emission occurring in the far-or-extreme UV regime which is hard to observe from the ground.
-However, recent studies of SMBHs with well-constrained masses find that spins estimated with the thermal continuum fitting method are in good agreement with estimates from reliable techniques such as the X-ray reflection technique \citep[e.g.,][] {Capellupo2016}.
+Another parameter estimated from our accretion disk modeling (i.e., thermal continuum fitting) is the SMBH spin.
+Although the continuum fitting method can estimate the spin of stellar-mass BHs, its application to AGN can be more challenging.
+In AGN, the inner accretion disks are relatively cool ($T \sim 10^5$ K), with the bulk of the thermal emission occurring in the far-or-extreme UV regime, which is hard to observe from the ground.
+However, recent studies of SMBHs with well-constrained masses found that spins estimated with the thermal continuum fitting method are in good agreement with estimates from reliable techniques such as the X-ray reflection technique \citep[e.g.,][] {Capellupo2016}.
+The average spin of the quasars estimated from the best-fit accretion disk is $0.97\pm0.04$.
+Adopting the OPTXAGNF accretion disk model \citep{Done2012} \cite{Collinson2017} found their radio-quiet sample quasars have spins $<0.9$.
+While radio-quiet quasars are expected to have lower spin compared to radio-loud sources, they still may have high spin values (see \citealt{Brenneman2006}).
+Adopting \cite{BZ1977} framework in which the BH spin is related to the magnetic field, \cite{Daly2019} estimated the spin of 750 SMBHs and, for the 15 quasars included in our sample, found an average spin of 0.99$\pm$0.01 \citep[see also ][]{Daly2011}.

-The best-fit torus parameters indicate low obscuration, consistent with nature of the sources (quasars) in our sample.
-Indeed all the sources with high filling factor in Table \ref{tab:best_fit_torus} have clumps with negligible optical depth.
-As expected for red quasars (3C\,14, 3C\,190, 3C\,212, 3C\,325) the obscuration of the optical-UV emission from the accretion disk is more pronounced (Figure \ref{fig:sed}).
+\reff{The best-fit torus parameters indicate low obscuration, consistent with Type 1 nature of our sources.} Indeed all the sources with a high filling factor in Table \ref{tab:best_fit_torus} have clumps with negligible optical depth.
 Also, the negligible optical depth of the clumps in 7 out of 20 quasars in our sample (Table \ref{tab:best_fit_torus}) indicates that the primary source of torus obscuration is dust in the toroidal disk rather than the clumps.
-The average inclination angle (measured from the pole) obtained from the best fit torus and accretion disk is 49$^{\circ} \pm 12^{\circ}$, which is consistent with other studies of non-blazar radio-loud (broad-lined) AGN \citep[e.g.,][]{Willott2000,Arshakian2005,Marin2016}.
-Also Figure \ref{fig:agnhist} indicates that we are not fitting sources with inclination angles $<20^{\circ}$, as these would be blazars.
+For red quasars (3C\,14/190/212/325) the obscuration of the visible-UV emission from the accretion disk is more pronounced (Figure \ref{fig:sed}), as expected.